Summer Veggie Green Curry

 2-3 Tbs. fish sauce

 - Prepare the sauce: place all ingredients in a blender with one can of the coconut milk and blend until quite smooth.
-(You can also use an immersion blender) Add more coconut milk a little at a time until the sauce reaches the desired thickness.
-Set aside.
+(You can also use an immersion blender) Add chicken stock and hold back that extra can of coconut milk till you see how much sauce you need to cover all your veggies.
+Set sauce aside.
 You can prepare the curry sauce up to one day ahead of time and store in the fridge.
 The flavors will meld and intensify as it sits.

 - I find I rarely need to salt and drain Japanese varieties of eggplant to remove bitterness, but if your eggplant are several days old, you’ll probably want to.
 Slice them into 1″ thick oblong ovals and sprinkle very generously with salt.
 Allow them to drain in a large colander for at least 30 minutes and for up to 3 hours.
 Pat them dry with paper towels when ready to cook.

-- Cube the potatoes and par-boil them to begin the cooking process.
-Chop your bell peppers and white onions into large 1-2″ pieces.
+- Chop your bell peppers and onions into large 1-2″ pieces.

-- In a very hot, large skillet with a little oil, sear and blister the eggplant for 2 minutes.
+- In a very hot, large skillet with a little coconut oil, sear and blister the eggplant for 2 minutes, in small batches.
 Add the onion and continue to saute for 1 minute.
 Add the bell pepper and saute for 1 minute more.
+You want the veggies to stay crisp so careful not to overcook.

-- Transfer the sauteed vegetables to a large pot, add the par-boiled potatoes, and cover with the green curry sauce.
-If it isn’t saucy enough for you, now’s a good time to add the remaining coconut milk. simmer for 5-10 minutes until vegetables are softened to your liking (I prefer them still firm, bright, and the peppers still crisp).
+- Transfer the sauteed vegetables into the curry pot with the potatoes.
+If it isn’t saucy enough for you, now’s a good time to add the remaining coconut milk. simmer for 2-5 minutes until vegetables are softened to your liking (I prefer them still firm, bright, and the peppers still crisp).